aktyz/FCC-Build-a-Celestial-Bodies-DB/README.md

 	INSERT INTO second_table (id, username) VALUES (1, 'Samus'),(2, 'Mario'), (3, 'Luigi');

 DELETE FROM table_name WHERE condition;
+TRUNCATE <table name> removes all data from the table

 UPDATE table_name SET column_name=new_value WHERE condition;
 	UPDATE people SET age=27 WHERE name='Zyta';